speedment/speedment-doc/pages/predicate.md

 Here is a list with examples for the *Reference Predicates*.
 The source code for the examples below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/predicate/ReferencePredicates.java)

 ### isNull
-We can count all films with a rating that is null like this:
+All films with a rating that is null can be counted like this:
 ``` java
     long count = films.stream()
         .filter(Film.RATING.isNull())